Makalu Base camp Trek

 Food and accommodation During the Makalu base camp trek

 The accommodation for the Makalu Base Camp Trek is relatively minimal.
 Along the walk, you’ll come across local teahouses.
-Comparatively speaking, Num, Sedua, and Tashi villages have superior teahouses to other locations.
+Comparatively speaking, Num, Sedua, and Tashi villages have teahouses that are superior to other locations.
 In the rooms of teahouses, there are beds with blankets and pillows.

 The blanket might not be warm enough, so pack your sleeping bag.
 Rooms with an attached bathroom and a hot shower are not available.
 However, upon request, they will supply a bucket of hot water for an additional fee.
 The majority of teahouses provide twin-sharing and dorm-style accommodations.

 Additionally, they can hold 10 to 12 people at once.
-If you have a large party, it is preferable to bring additional camping equipment.
-It is so that no problem occurs when you don’t locate any lodging.
+If you have a large party, it is preferable to bring additional camping equipment so that no problem occurs when you don’t find lodging.
 In the Makalu base camp trek region, accommodations alter as one climbs in altitude.
 You might have to forego conveniences like internet access and electricity in some higher places.

 You may bring a small solar-powered power bank to charge electronics around here.
 You may find a hotel with basic amenities in most locations at each trekking site.
 Squat toilets and low doors will be at one of these locales, so prepare yourself.

-Teahouses in the Makalu base camp trek region are modest, and their meal menu is the same.
-It consists of Daal Bhaat, a traditional dish from Nepal made of rice, lentils, curry, noodles, and rotis.
-Carrying extra food, you can quickly cook is a good idea.
+The teahouses in the Makalu base camp trek region are modest, and their meal menus are the same.
+They serve Daal Bhaat, a traditional Nepali dish made of rice, lentils, curry, noodles, and rotis.
+It’s a good idea to carry extra food that you can quickly cook.
 You can take dry fruits, soup, instant noodles, nuts, juice, coffee, herbal tea, etc.

-Since there aren’t many alternatives for eating, Daal Bhaat is preferable.
+Since there are few alternatives to eating, Daal Bhaat is preferable.
 It’s always made entirely fresh and is helpful for refilling energy.

 How to get to Makalu Base Camp trek